jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/03-upgrading-a-liferay-mvc-portlet.markdown

 [`MVCPortlet`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.html)
 class is a lightweight extension of `javax.portlet.GenericPortlet`.
 Its `init` method saves you from writing a lot of boilerplate code.
-MVC portlets can be upgraded to @product-ver@ without a hitch.
+MVC portlets can be upgraded to the new DXP version without a hitch.

 Upgrading a Liferay MVC Portlet involves these steps:

-1. Adapt the portlet to @product-ver@'s API using the Liferay Upgrade Planner.
+1. Adapt the portlet to DXP's API using the Liferay Upgrade Planner.
     When running the planner's *Fix Upgrade Problems* step, many of the existing issues are autocorrected.
 For remaining issues, the planner identifies code affected by the new API and ways to adapt it.